cloudeteer/terraform-azurerm-vm/README.md

 ### <a name="input_authentication_type"></a> [authentication\_type](#input\_authentication\_type)

 Description: Specifies the authentication type to use.
-Valid options are `SSH` or `Password`.
+Valid options are `Password`, `SSH`, or `Password, SSH`.
 Windows virtual machines support only `Password`.

 Type: `string`